This post was written by Hatchet reporter Morgan Baskin.

 Members then vote on applicants’ admittance after a series of interviews, and the vote must be unanimous among members.
 Sampogna added that the term “blackball” was coined by the original Freemasons.

-George Washington was a Freemason, as is President Emeritus Stephen Joel Trachtenberg.
+George Washington was a Freemason, as is former University President Stephen Joel Trachtenberg.
 The group’s D.C. presence secured them a cameo in a CBS Sunday Morning video about Freemasonry in the U.S.

-In the CBS interview, many members cited the “mystery” of the organization’s history and rituals, as well as its sense of tradition, as factors in their interest in joining.
+In the CBS interview, many members cited the “mystery” of the organization’s history and rituals, as well as its sense of tradition, as reasons for joining.